 The application processes for both the Graduate Certificate in Astrobiology and the Dual-Title PhD program are the same.

-After submitting a complete application to the graduate school and home department(s) of your choice, prospective students must submit a well-developed statement of your interest(s) in the field of astrobiology to the Astrobiology program.
+After submitting a complete application to the graduate school and home department(s) of your choice, prospective students must submit a well-developed statement of your interest(s) in the field of astrobiology to the Astrobiology program, along with a copy of your home department application package.
 The astrobiology statement of interest should be no more than two pages (single spaced) and address the following questions:

 Which topics in astrobiology are of particular interest to you?
 How do you intend to incorporate those interests into your graduate education at the University of Washington?